ropensci/roweb3/content/blog/2025-01-20-coworking-hackatons/index.en.md

 ---

 This week we had a wonderful community call, [From Novice to Contributor: Making and Supporting First-Time Contributions to FOSS](/commcalls/first-time-contributor/), where Sunny Tseng, Pascal Burkhard, and Yaoxiang Li shared with us their experiences with, and advice for, first time contributors.
-This was a perfect start to our [special series of activities](/blog/2024/10/22/first-time-contributions/)to support first time contributors to Open Source Software.
+This was a perfect start to our [special series of activities](/blog/2024/10/22/first-time-contributions/) to support first time contributors to Open Source Software.

-Our next two activities, Coworking Mini-Hackathons for First-Time Contributors, will take place**February 4th 2025 1-3 UTC** and **March 4th 2025 13-15 UTC** (see below for details), but first, let's review what we learned from this Community Call.
+Our next two activities, Coworking Mini-Hackathons for First-Time Contributors, will take place **February 4th 2025 1-3 UTC** and **March 4th 2025 13-15 UTC** (see below for details), but first, let's review what we learned from this Community Call.

 ### Community call